Choosing a Business Entity – 101

 Because shareholders pay FICA and Medicare taxes on their salaries (rather than self-employment tax), they are subject to IRS scrutiny regarding “reasonable compensation.”
 The IRS can reclassify after-tax distributions as W-2 wages in an audit.

 In the end, your business entity choice has several significant legal implications, including corporate governance responsibilities, capital requirements, shareholder rights, and tax obligations.
-The new 20% deduction for sole proprietors, partners, and S Corporation shareholders, as well as the new C Corporation rate structure, can make the decision even more complicated.
+And each have their benefits and drawbacks.